SP-l33t/Blum-Telethon/README.md

 ## Recommendation before use

 # 🔥🔥 PYTHON version must be 3.10 🔥🔥
+# 🔥🔥 FOR LOCAL games Node.js 20+ is a MUST 🔥🔥

 > 🇷 🇺 README in russian available [here](README-RU.md)